SomeGTAVCCodes/GTA-Vice-City-PS2/README.md

      - SO that cars are tanks Cheat can be used on all vehicles.

    5. Moon Jump, Inifinite Jump Jump Height variants.
-      - another difficult one to port
+      - another difficult one to port, tried several times,  some weid jump over instruction.
    6. An example of adding a new vehicle, or character model is needed for PS2.
 No one has provided a step by step guide on how this works.